jd-opensource/drip-table/README.md

 ## 📖 Introduction

-`Drip table`is a dynamic table solution for enterprise level middle and background launched by JD retail.
+`Drip Table`is a dynamic table solution for enterprise level middle and background launched by JD retail.
 The project is based on `React` and `JSON Schema` .
 It aims to reduce the difficulty of developing table and improve work efficiency by `simple configuration` to quickly generate page dynamic table.

-`Drip table` contains serval sub projects: `drip-table`, `drip-table-generator`, `drip-table-driver-antd`.
+`Drip Table` contains serval sub projects: `drip-table`, `drip-table-generator`.

 The introduction of each sub-project are as follows:

 - `drip-table`: the core library of the solution for building dynamic tables.
 It's main ability is to render a dynamic table automatically when received data which conforms to the `JSON Schema` standard.

 - `drip-table-generator`: a visual tool for producing configuration data that meets the `JSON Schema` standard in order to sent to `DripTable` for rendering a table and columns.

-- `drip-table-driver-antd`: a theme package which is composed of `Ant Design` components and icons.

 ## Features